Michael O'Donoghue: Saturday Night Live

 O'Donoghue returned to SNL in 1981 when new executive producer Dick Ebersol needed an old hand to help revive the faltering series.
 O'Donoghue's volatile personality and mood swings made this difficult: his first day on the show he screamed at all the cast members, forcing everyone to write on the walls with magic markers.
-This horrified Catherine O'Hara so much that she quit before ever appearing on air.
-The only one he liked was Eddie Murphy, reportedly because Murphy was not afraid of him.
+Catherine O'Hara was rumored to have quit SNL after a week and before appearing on-air due to O'Donoghue's volatility.
+O'Hara denied this account, saying she didn't feel comfortable in New York City and left to return to Second City Television.
+The only cast member O'Donoghue liked was Eddie Murphy, reportedly because Murphy was not afraid of him.
 According to the book Live from New York, O'Donoghue tried to shake things up on that first day by saying "this is what the show lacks" and spray-painting the word "DANGER" on the wall of his office.

 O'Donoghue was released from the show after writing the never-aired sketch "The Last Days in Silverman's Bunker", which compared NBC network president Fred Silverman's problems at the network to Adolf Hitler's final days.
 It was planned that John Belushi would return to play Silverman, and a great deal of work had been done on creating sets for the sketch (which would have run for about twenty minutes), including the construction of a large Nazi eagle clutching an NBC corporate logo instead of a swastika.
 Another unaired O'Donoghue sketch from around the same period, "The Good Excuse", also involved Nazi jokes.
 In the sketch, a captured German officer berated by his captors for Nazi war crimes explains that he had a good excuse, which he whispers into their ears, inaudible to the viewers.
 His captors are quickly persuaded that the unheard excuse was, in fact, an acceptable reason for the crimes of the Third Reich.